-Unlike the Subterrean termite, drywood termites do not require any contact with the soil.
+Unlike the Subterranean termite, dry wood termites do not require any contact with the soil.
 They live in undecayed wood with a low moisture content.

 Male and Female reproductives up to 1/2 inch long.
-Drywood termites have bodies soft and cylindrical in shape, usually pale brown in color; six legged; they have compound eyes and chewing type mouthparts.
-During the winged stage there are 4 equal size wings that extend longer than the body by 1/8-1/4 inch.
+Drywood termites have bodies soft and cylindrical in shape, usually pale brown in color; six-legged; they have compound eyes and chewing type mouthparts.
+During the winged stage, there are four equal size wings that extend longer than the body by 1/8-1/4 inch.
 Drywood Termites - Soldier 3/8 inch;

 Wood and occasionally other cellulose materials.
 They eat wood in houses, utility poles, furniture and dying trees.
 They can not digest the cellulose directly.
-They have other microorganisms (protozoans and bacteria) in their stomachs that help break down the cellulose which then can be digested by their own metabolism.
+They have other microorganisms (protozoans and bacteria) in their stomachs that help break down the cellulose that then can be digested by their metabolism.

 Drywood termites live in small social colonies in dry wood.
 They mate and fly to new dry wood areas; enter a small hole in the wood and start to form a colony.
 In the first year, colony size may be only around 50.
-After 4 years, there may be as many as 700 individual drywood termites in one colony.
+After four years, there may be as many as 700 individual dry wood termites in one colony.
 At this time, the colony may swarm to start the cycle over again.
-After 15 years, the drywood termite colony will have grown to approximately 3,000 individuals.
+After 15 years, the dry wood termite colony will have grown to approximately 3,000 individuals.
 Drywood termites do not need a source of water and live off of the water that is produced from the digestion of the cellulose.

-Drywood termites infest dry, undecayed wood, including structural lumber as well as dead limbs of native trees and shade and orchard trees, utility poles, posts, and lumber in storage.
+Drywood termites infest dry, undecayed wood.
+This includes structural lumber as well as dead limbs of native trees and shade and orchard trees, utility poles, posts, and lumber in storage.

 From these areas, winged reproductives seasonally migrate to nearby buildings and other structures usually on sunny days during fall months.

-Drywood termites are usually found in the humid coastal and subtropical regions (i.e. California, Hawaii, Florida, Arizona, South and North Carolina, New Mexico, Texas, Alabama, Mississippi, Louisiana and Puerto Rico).
+Drywood termites are usually found in the humid coastal and subtropical regions.
+These include California, Hawaii, Florida, Arizona, South and North Carolina, New Mexico, Texas, Alabama, Mississippi, Louisiana and Puerto Rico).
 They usually infest attic spaces or exterior wood members exposed to them when they swarm in early spring or summer.

 PO Treatment for drywood termites consists of:

-When treating limited infestations, aerosols like INVADER and Drione dust may be used.
-If you inject a water-based insecticide in a wooden beam..it may produce a favorable site for decay fungi.
-From: UC Pest Management Guidelines - Drywood Termites, you will find information on detection, whole structure vs. spot treatments, eliminating existig infestations, whole structure treatments and long term preventive treatments.
+When treating limited infestations, aerosols like Phantom Aerosol and Drione dust may be used.
+If you inject a water-based insecticide in a wooden beam, it may produce a favorable site for decay fungi.
+From: UC Pest Management Guidelines - Drywood Termites, you will find information on detection, whole structure vs. spot treatments, eliminating existing infestations, whole structure treatments and long-term preventive treatments.

-Because of their abliltiy to live in wood without soil contact, non subterranean termites, like the drywood termite, powder post beetles, or dampwood termites, are frequently carried in infested furniture and other wooden objects into geographical areas where they are not normally found.
+Because of their ability to live in wood without soil contact, non subterranean termites, like the dry wood termite, powder post beetles, or damp wood termites, are frequently carried in infested furniture and other wooden objects into geographical areas where they are not normally found.

-One of the common symptoms of drywood termites attack is the accumulation of tiny, straw-colored fecal pellets inside or beneath infested furniture.
-These pellets sift from small holes in the surface of infested wood or are pushed out through small round openings maintained by the drywood termites for this purpose.
+One of the common symptoms of dry wood termites attack is the accumulation of tiny, straw-colored fecal pellets inside or beneath infested furniture.
+These pellets shift from small holes in the surface of infested wood or are pushed out through small round openings maintained by the dry wood termites for this purpose.
 The hard fecal pellets have six distinct, concave surfaces.
-Presence of pellets does not prove damaged wood is currently infested, as pellets continue to sift from furniture for many years after drywood termites are controlled or die.
+The presence of pellets does not prove damaged wood is currently infested, as pellets continue to sift from furniture for many years after dry wood termites are controlled or die.
 However, large, consistent accumulations of pellets are a convincing sign the termites are still active.

 Spray and allow it to penetrate the wood.
 It will last the life of the wood and kill the active beetles.
 If the wood is painted or varnished, you will need to strip the finish to use either one of these products.
 Drywood Termites and Powder post beetles can be killed by either extreme heating or freezing.
 It would need 1.5 hours in a heated chamber of 150°F or 4 hours in a chamber of 140°F. You can also use freezing temperatures to kill these insects.
 Exposure to -4°Fdegrees F for seven days will kill them.
 You will need to take care that either extreme of temperature would not damage the article.